 - Solicitors for the cases: Sarah McSherry at Birnberg Peirce, Jules Carey at Bindmans, Cormac McDonough at Hodge Jones Allen.

-These cases offer redress to the women and help to hold the MPS to account.
+These cases offer redress to the women and help to hold the police forces to account.
 Understanding what happened is a crucial part of reparation and, in addition to compensation, we seek disclosure from the police through these claims.

-Regrettably, police tactics in response to the legal claims often compound the original trauma.
-The MPS has attempted to defend proceedings by neither confirming nor denying the existence of officers and has steadfastly refused to provide disclosure of evidence, denying the women the opportunity to understand what happened to them and why.
+Disturbingly, police tactics in response to the legal claims often compound the original trauma.
+The MPS attempted to defend proceedings by neither confirming nor denying the existence of officers and has steadfastly refused to provide disclosure of evidence, denying the women the opportunity to understand what happened to them and why.
 Victims have also been required to undertake humiliating and invasive interviews with psychiatrists appointed by the police to assess the damage done to them.
 PSOOL adopts a holistic approach and attempts to mitigate the impact of these responses, offering practical and emotional support throughout the litigation process.
-More information about the legal framework of these civil claims is here.
+More information about the legal framework of these civil claims can be found here.